Japanuspus/adventofcode/2020/README.md

 ### Day 12

 One more round of writing component-equations for vector entities.
 Next time I should try out [vecmath](https://crates.io/crates/vecmath) by the Piston developers, which seems exactly the minimal vector functionality I need.

+### Day 13

+A lot of unnecessary work on this one: couldn't find a chinese remainder implementation so I wrote one from scratch, only to realize that `isize` would not hold the result.
+Started refactoring for `BigInt` before I realized that the `num-integer` crate (part of [`num`](https://crates.io/crates/num)-crate) has implements `extended_gcd` which is the heavy lifting of chinese remainder.

+Main challenge working with the `BigInt`-objects is that I have not found how to run the mathematical operations from references, which causes a lot of clones and explicit intermediates.
+Also, there is a bit of ecosystem fragmentation, i.e. `Integer` uses `mod_floor` as opposed to `rem_euclid` in the `std`-integers.

 ## The big [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) - [`Result`](https://doc.rust-lang.org/stable/std/result/enum.Result.html) table